jackfsuia/vecparser/README.md

 - Support reduce operators like `sum`, `norm`, `*`(matrix multiplication).
 - Explore its use on other languages (e.g., python)

-## License

-Vecparser is licensed under the Apache 2.0 License found in the [LICENSE](LICENSE) file in the root directory of this repository.

 ## Citation

 If this work is helpful, please kindly cite as: